Alcoholics Anonymous and Mutual Aid

-Alcoholics Anonymous (AA) is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous (AA/NA/CA) are fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism and addiction.

 The only requirement for membership is a desire to stop drinking.
-There are no fees for AA membership and it is not allied with any sect, denomination, politics, organisation or institution.
+There are no fees for fellowship membership and it is not allied with any sect, denomination, politics, organisation or institution.
 The organisation does not wish to engage in any controversy and neither endorses nor opposes any causes.
-The primary purpose is to stay sober and help other alcoholics to achieve sobriety.
+The primary purpose is to stay sober and help other addicts to achieve sobriety.

 AA is non-professional – it doesn’t have clinics, doctors, counsellors or psychologists.
 All members are themselves recovering from alcoholism.
 There is no central authority controlling how AA groups operate.
 It is up to the members of each group to decide what they do.
 However, the AA program of recovery has proved to be so successful that almost every group follows it in very similar ways.